The Effects and Dangers of K2

 K2’s effects on the brain can be more significant than those of marijuana, making the drug more unpredictable and dangerous.

-Some of the reported pleasurable effects of synthetic cannabinoids include:
+Some of the reported effects of synthetic cannabinoids include:

 According to the Drug Enforcement Administration (DEA), K2 stays in a person’s system for a long time, and the long-term effects of the drug are still not fully known.
-Individuals who have taken K2 have exhibited more serious short-term symptoms than mentioned above and been admitted to the emergency room for serious issues.
-Such problems include:
+Individuals who have taken K2 have exhibited serious short-term symptoms and problems, including:

 It’s clear that while some effects of K2 are similar to those of marijuana, there are some that do not mirror marijuana at all.
-Such effects can result in dangerous behaviors, and individuals putting themselves in risky situations.
-Like all synthetic substances, it’s difficult for users to know exactly what they are getting when they purchase these substances.
+Such effects can result in dangerous behaviors.
+Like all synthetic substances, it’s difficult for individuals who use them to know exactly what they are getting when they purchase these substances.

 Prevalence of K2

-In 2010 alone, more than 11,000 people were admitted to the ER as a result of synthetic cannabinoids, according to NIDA.
-Seventy-five percent of these individuals were between the ages of 12 and 29, showing that the problem with this substance resides mainly with teens and young adults.
-More than 75 percent of those admitted to the ER with a synthetic cannabinoid-related issue were male.
+In 2010, more than 11,000 people were admitted to the ER as a result of synthetic cannabinoids, according to NIDA.
+Seventy-five percent of these individuals were between the ages of 12 and 29.
+Additionally, more than 75% of those admitted to the ER with a synthetic cannabinoid-related issue were male.

 No deadly overdoses of the drug have been reported, but ER visits appear to be on the rise.
 New York City reported about 8,000 ER visits related to K2 between January 2015 and July 2016.

-A 2016 study done by NIDA showed that K2 use can begin at a very young age.
-Nearly 3 percent of eighth graders surveyed reported using the drug, and that number increased with age, landing at 3.5 percent among 12th graders.
-The Monitoring the Future Survey conducted in 2014 showed that synthetic cannabinoids were some of the most abused drugs among high school seniors, second only to marijuana.
+A 2016 study done by NIDA found that K2 use may begin early.
+Nearly 3% of 8th-grade students surveyed reported using the drug, and that number increased with age, landing at 3.5% among 12th graders.
+The Monitoring the Future Survey conducted in 2014 showed that synthetic cannabinoids were some of the most used drugs among high school seniors, second only to marijuana.
 However, since regulation regarding K2 has increased, use in high schools has seen a general decrease.

 K2 Safety & Overdose

 K2 is even more dangerous due to prevalent myths regarding its status as a “safe” substance.
-People mistakenly believe the drug is safe, and as a result, they may chronically abuse it, risking serious dangers and addiction
+People mistakenly believe the drug is safe, and as a result, they may chronically misuse it, risking serious dangers and addiction.

 Signs of K2 overdose may include:

-Seek medical attention immediately if you or someone you love might be experiencing an overdose.
+Seek medical attention immediately if you think you or someone you love might be experiencing an overdose.